1. Environmental and Physical Studies: Organic Residue Analysis in

 In Progress at MIT CMRAE

-Our preliminary work on tomb vessels from Tourloti (Koh and Birney 2017) showed evidence both for luxury items and craft continuity in the form of complex funerary perfumes, evidence which suggests a picture far more complex than previously imagined.
-We are now testing these result at scale, by undertaking a multidisciplinary analysis of 25 stirrup jars excavated from funerary contexts across East Crete and presently housed in the University of Pennsylvania museum.
-This will be the first and largest comprehensive use of organic residue analysis to address questions of society, economy, and culture in the Mediterranean to date, and integrates traditional and archaeometric methods to interrogate the narrative of Late Bronze Age collapse on Crete.
-Integration of these ORA results with textual, ecological and iconographic study, this project may also offer new insight and access to the texts and iconography of the Minoan and Mycenaean worlds.
+Our preliminary work shows evidence both for craft continuity and technological innovation in the form of high quality ceramics, metals, and funerary perfumes, evidence that suggests a picture far more complex than previously imagined.
+We are now testing these results at scale, by undertaking a multidisciplinary analysis of LM III objects excavated from funerary contexts across East Crete and presently housed in the University of Pennsylvania Museum.
+This will be the most comprehensive use of traditional and scientific techniques, such as organic residue analysis and ultra-accurate 3D modeling, to address questions of society, economy, and culture during the BA-IA transition, which will ultimately allow us to investigate at high resolution the narrative of Late Bronze Age collapse on Crete.

 6. Cypriot Base Ring I Juglets (Bilbils) in the Late Bronze Age Eastern Mediterranean